-As router options are almost infinite, you have a lot to chose from.
+As router options are almost infinite, you have a lot to choose from.
 It is a lot easier to know if your router supports a VPN connection by its category.
 These are the main router categories.

 ISP provided routers